pdbrito/gitops-helm-workshop/docs/intro/README.md

 Progressive delivery is an umbrella term for advanced deployment patterns like canaries, feature flags and A/B testing.
-Progressive delivery techniques are used to reduce the risk of introducing a new software version in production by giving app developers and SRE teams a fine-grained control over the blast radius.
+Progressive delivery techniques are used to reduce the risk of introducing a new software version in production by giving app developers and SRE teams fine-grained control over the blast radius.

 ::: tip Canary release